 It has been a whirlwind of a year in music and I will always cherish and remember you because this is where it all started.
 The benefits of blogging far superseded anything that I could ever have imagined!

 This life is not a dress rehearsal.
 No, no. So I urge you to have mercy on yourself and forgive yourself.
 Start there.
 There is nothing inside of you that is too dark and too ugly for you to face.
-And should you need a helping hand to do so, reach out to someone.
-Talking with a professional might also be the key to unlock the blockage.
+And should you need a helping hand to do so, surrender to that.
+Also, talking with a professional might be the key to unlock the blockage.
 Take a leap of faith!
 You see, we were never meant to be here to do this alone.

 I am forever grateful for you.
 Your presence and support means the world to me.
 Happy holidays!!! 🌺🌺🌺 May 2020 be your year of good health, love and good fortune!!!